 They owned Blencathra, in Sea View Road using it as their family holiday home, their primary home being in London.
 It had a schoolroom for their children.
 Apparently, at one time, his wife was prosecuted for non-payment of rates as she objected to paying the education part, because their children were educated at home.
-Blencathara (sic) Court flats now stand on the site.Blencathra was named after Saddleback in Cumbria, Joseph’s father’s birthplace.
+Blencathara (sic) Court flats now stand on the site.Blencathra was named after Saddleback in Cumbria, birthplace of Joseph’s father who was also. a Quaker minister.

 Braithwaite bought the Masons Arms (at end of High Street / Victoria Street where C&H Carpets is now), in 1894 from Holts, for about £420.
 He had it demolished and the road widened, building a temperance cafe, The Lifeboat Hotel and Coffee Tavern on the site.
 It was opened in 1895, and had a Reading Room and a library.

 Braithwaite also built The Lifeboat Pavilion on a site further down the road, which was later later demolished and replaced by Ritz Cinema.
 Both establishments were teetotal.

 Together with other Quakers, he established the Adult School in Adam Street, as he saw a need for adult education.
 A library and a Savings Bank were included in the building.